codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 max-width="60%"
 %}

-The next time the pipeline runs all images wil be fetched from cache.
+The next time the pipeline runs all images will be fetched from cache.
 This includes built-in steps (e.g the [clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/)), custom steps from [the marketplace](https://codefresh.io/steps/) or your own [dynamic pipeline steps]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#creating-docker-images-dynamically-as-build-tools).

 This cache mechanism is completely automatic and is not user configurable.
 Some ways that you can affect it are: